Soprabolzano (Oberbozen) (Rittnerbahn)

 La Ferrovia Roma-Pantano is 18 km and 17 stations.
 Part of the line is being transformed into

-Metro Line C and is expectd to open in 2013.
-The rolling stock is very much light rail-like, and
+Metro Line C. The rolling stock is very much light rail-like, and

 reports are that the line is being upgraded to light rail, with it's inner